 - use of anonymous prepaid cards

-- powers of financial intelligence units (FIUs) – entities that help investigate and prosecute serious criminal activities, such as money laundering, terrorism financing, tax evasion and organised crime
+- powers of financial intelligence units (FIUs) – entities that help investigate and prosecute serious criminal activities, such as money laundering, terrorism financing, tax evasion, organised crime and financial crimes

 - stricter due diligence requirements for business relationships or transactions that involve high-risk countries

-EU member states, including the UK, must begin to enforce the necessary regulations and laws and comply with the directive by 10 January 2020.
+EU member states, including the UK, must begin the enforcement of necessary regulations and laws and comply with the directive by 10 January 2020.
 The United Kingdom remains the global money-laundering capital with an estimated £90 billion laundered each year through the City of London.

 A due diligence check is a procedure for identifying, evaluating and verifying all available information about an individual or entity.
 Conducting robust due diligence checks through a reliable source means you can have confidence in your business dealings.

 Nexis Diligence™ AML solutions let you conduct enhanced due diligence checks and comprehensive research to investigate and monitor third parties, customers and other entities with whom you do business.
 Using the tools means you can stay compliant with international AML procedures and safeguard your business.
 The tools give you access to an unparalleled collection of global news and information all in one place, including: